CURENT/agvis/docs/source/getting_started/index.rst

     Are you a developer?
     ^^^^^^^^^^^^^^^^^^^^

     Installing from source?
-Looking to develop models?
+Looking to develop new functions?
 Check the guide in :ref:`Develop Install`.